DL02926/CTFd-Deployment-With-uWSGI-NGINX/README.md

 > Note: if you already went through the setup using CTFd's SQLite, it may have created a database file for you in ~/CTFd/app/CTFd/CTFd.
 If you see errors to the extent of "database /ctfd already exists", simply navigate to said directory and sudo rm -r ctfd.db.

 ##### Conclusion & Reflection
 DISCLAIMER: I did not go into securing anything in this guide.
 I didn't walk through SSL certifications, firewall optimization, or anything of the sort.
 Using this guide alone will leave you with a potentially vulnerable system.
 The goal of this guide was to show how to get it to work in a test environment.
-Secure everything before gonig live!
+Secure everything before going live!

 Also, I plan on updating this guide to include redis caching in the future.
 Keep an eye out!